google/applied-machine-learning-intensive/v2/xx_misc/probability_and_statistics/slides.md

 <!--
 We call the relationship between two random variables independent if the value of one random variable does not affect the value of the other.
 For example, if we roll a die, then flip a coin.
 Furthermore, we could roll a fair die once and observe that it came up a 4, then roll again.
 These two events are independent.

 We call the relationship between two random variables dependent if the value of one does affect the other.
 For example, say we want the probability that the sum of rolling a die twice is 5, if the first roll is a 3.
-The two variables involved here (the first and second roll) are dependant variables.
+The two variables involved here (the first and second roll) are dependent variables.

 Image Details:
 * [probstats01.png](http://www.google.com): Copyright Google